apache/incubator-graphar/docs/libraries/java/java.md

 written alone, or alternatively, all adjList, properties, and the offset (for CSR and CSC format) chunks can be written simultaneously.

-To utilize the GAR Java writer, please refer to the following example code.
+To utilize the GraphAr Java writer, please refer to the following example code.

 ```java